zholos/wavcmp/README.rst

 Both these routines can be significantly optimized by using Cython to convert them to C. Optimized versions of these routines are provided in the ``_compiled`` module and imported conditionally if Cython is available.

+The inner loop of the Cython version of ``_limited_ds()`` is a very simple calculation over fixed-size chunks of data that can be vectorized using SIMD instructions.
+This isn't done automatically by compilers, so a pure-C (not Cythonized) vectorized version using SSE2 and SSSE3 intrinsics is provided in ``_sse.h``.
+This is used automatically if the intrinsics are available, e.g. when using the ``-march=native`` compiler flag on modern CPUs.